wieslawsoltes/wavtoac3encoder/README.md

 For more informations and help please visit [this forum thread](http://forum.doom9.org/showthread.php?t=113074).

-Please also check the `*.log` file in program directory for detailed information.

 ## Sources

 Sources are available in the [git source code repository](https://github.com/wieslawsoltes/wavtoac3encoder/).